Save hundreds in the next 30 Days with this 30 Day Money Saving Challenge!

 Basically, you want to set up your budget so that every dollar has a job- so you are telling your money where to go and it’s working FOR YOU.

-(If you need more help getting set up with a budget, be sure to check out my Personal Finance 101 course!)
+(If you need more help getting set up with a budget, be sure to check out my Personal Finance 101 course!
+It’s aimed at teens, but very applicable to adults as well!)

 Eliminate non-necessary subscriptions and auto-renewal services.
 Remember that gym membership you’ve been paying for but haven’t been in 6 months?
 Or that subscription service that you keep forgetting to cancel?
 Or the 3 movie-watching apps you’re paying for even though you really only use one?